Shocking video shows man in alligator habitat at Florida Busch Gardens

 TAMPA, Fla.
 (WFLA) — A shocking video shows a man in the alligator habitat at Busch Gardens Tampa Bay in Tampa, Florida.

-Nick Reid told News Channel 8 that the man jumped into the enclosure on Wednesday to film a video.
+Nick Reid told WFLA-TV that the man jumped into the enclosure on Wednesday to film a video.

 “He caused a huge commotion and got within 5 feet of an alligator,” Reid said.